reactjs/react.dev/beta/src/pages/apis/createRoot.md

 #### Parameters {/*parameters*/}

 * `domNode`: A [DOM element](https://developer.mozilla.org/en-US/docs/Web/API/Element).
-React will create a root for this DOM element and allow you to call functions on it such as `render` to display rendered React content.
+React will create a root for this DOM element and allow you to call functions on the root, such as `render` to display rendered React content.

 * **optional** `options`: A object contain options for this React root.